virginiaequitycenter/cville-equity-atlas/docs/README.md

 ## Writing and editing site content

-See more details on how to write and edit page content, understanding front matter, page layouts and content in the [_includes](https://github.com/virginiaequitycenter/cville-equity-atlas/tree/main/_includes) directory:
+See more details on how to write and edit page content, front matter, and page layouts:

 [Writing and editing pages]()

-## Using R Markdown documents
+### Using R Markdown documents

-   * The Equity Atlas publishes reports initally created using R Markdown documents with a number of commonly used R packages.
+The Equity Atlas publishes reports initally created using R Markdown documents with a number of commonly used R packages.

-   * There is a specific workflow and considerations for creating a report page on the Atlas site, see the steps documented [here]().
+There is a specific workflow and considerations for creating a report page on the Atlas site, see the steps documented [here]().

-## Embed R Shiny apps
+### Embed R Shiny apps

-   * The Equity Atlas also embeds R shiny applications, using the `<iframe>` tag.
+The Equity Atlas also embeds R shiny applications, using the `<iframe>` tag.
 See an [example page](https://github.com/virginiaequitycenter/cville-equity-atlas/blob/main/pages/dashboards/cville-equity-dashboard.html).

-   * To create a new page with embedded content, copy the above html file and update the front matter and iframe src URL.
+   * To create a new page with embedded content, copy the above html file and update the front matter and `<iframe>` src URL.

 ## Publishing updates